StatCan/aaw-security-proposal/02-azure.md

 # Azure Resources

-The Advanced Analytics Workspaces (AAW) runs within the Azure Cloud environment, and as the base of the system, it's critical that it provides a secure environment to build a Protected B Advanced Analytics Workspaces system within.
-This section discusses the proposed implementation of the Azure resources.
+The Advanced Analytics Workspaces (AAW) runs within the Azure Cloud environment.
+Thus, it's critical that the Azure resources be correctly configured to provide a secure context for the AAW and its associated Protected B workloads.
+This section discusses the proposed implementation of these Azure resources.
 Simply put, the following diagram depicts the overall layout of the Azure resources (based on network configuration):